 Pavlov’s Dogs is a pseudo-psychological card game of memory and conditioning.
 A fast, engaging game of following the rules and acting like fools!
 You’ll be drooling for more!

-Players are dogs working together during a series of tests (rounds) given to them by Dogtors such as Sigmund Fetch, Collie Jung, Bark F. Skinner and more!
+Players are dogs working together during a series of tests (rounds) given to them by famous Dogtors such as Sigmund Fetch, Collie Jung, and Bark F. Skinner!
 Each round one player is the Dogtor and ensures that the dogs are following the rules.

 On a player’s turn they will flip one of their dealt test cards and say the total value of the test.
 The first player may flip a YELLOW SHAKE ONE and they would state “ONE”.
 The second player may flip a BROWN BEG TWO and they would state “THREE”, and so on.

 The parameters/rules may change the value of a card or add an action requirement when a card type is played.
 Example rules are: SIT commands = ZERO or Bark when any BLUE card is played.
 Each round another parameter/rule is added making it more challenging to complete the full series of test.
 It is the Dogtor's job each round to ensure the dogs are following the rules.